kamrulnannu/StockSecurityStat/README.md

      \<StockSymbol\>,\<MaxTradeGap\>,\<TotalVolumeTraded\>,\<MaxTradePrice\>,\<VolWeightedAvgPrc\>

-     StockSymbol - Symbol of a stock eg. IBM MaxTradeGap - What is maimum trade gap in a given day for IBM TotalVolumeTraded - in a given day for stock IBM MaxTradePrice - What is max trade price in a gicen day for IBM.
+     StockSymbol - Symbol of a stock eg. IBM\
+     MaxTradeGap - What is maimum trade gap in a given day for IBM\
+     TotalVolumeTraded - in a given day for stock IBM\
+     MaxTradePrice - What is max trade price in a gicen day for IBM\
-     VolWeightedAvgPrc - TotalWeight/TotalVolume.
+     VolWeightedAvgPrc - TotalWeight/TotalVolume\
          TotalWeight= Volume1 * price1 + Volume2 * price2 + ...
          TotalVolume = Volume1 + Volume2 + ...

    The code should easily be enhanced if more stat are added or if we want fewer stat from above given stat.
  3. The code should not process invalid time series data
 ----------------------------------------------------------------------